christiankay/SDC_projects_P5_vehicle_detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap based on the last 15 frames and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I constructed bounding boxes to cover the area of each blob detected (line 821 through 850).

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Detection of cars in camera images in changing conditions is a difficult task.
+The sliding window method is expensiveand a massive parallelization would be neccassary for real-time applications.
+And this method is likely to find a lot of false positives, even averaging frames.
+Maybe more soffiscticated features are needed or even deep learning feature extraction.

+The described method is likely to fail in cases where it wasn’t trained for: a bicycle, a pedestrian, trucks, or even in offroad environment.

+More cameras (sensor) and other technollogy like car2car communication would help to detect vehicles close to the car.

+I would like to thanks Udacity for providing this high level challenge and valuable guidance on this project.